Pennsylvania Social Security Disability Lawyers

 - If you have been hurt in a workplace accident, you may be eligible for both workers' compensation and Social Security Disability.

 - Having your disability claim denied is not the end of the process.
 You still have options available to help you get the benefits you need.
+Your disability lawyer will be able to advise you on the next step.

-- How SSDI differs from SSI — These benefits have different requirements for eligibility.
+These benefits have different requirements for eligibility.
 SSDI benefits accrue to workers according to lifetime taxable working income.
 SSI income is available to older adults or individuals with disabilities whose income and assets fall below a certain threshold.

-- The right to work while still receiving benefits? — You may be able to work while you are receiving benefits, but there will be limits regarding how many hours you can work and how much money you can make per month while collecting benefits.
+You may be able to work while you are receiving benefits, but there will be limits regarding how many hours you can work and how much money you can make per month while collecting benefits.
 Speak with a lawyer about your particular situation if you are receiving benefits and considering taking on part-time work.

-Among the many services the lawyers at Krasno, Krasno & Onwudinjo provide, we will prepare you for your disability hearing.
+Among the many services the lawyers at Krasno Krasno & Onwudinjo provide, we will prepare you for your disability hearing.
 With our guidance, you can anticipate the questions you may be asked at your hearing, and also amass helpful documentation about your injuries, making sure that you apply for a hearing within 60 days if your claim is denied.

-Working With Your Medical Providers
+Working With Medical Providers Across PA & Beyond

 We communicate with time-pressed doctors and collect important medical records that are necessary for your claim.
 Doctors can be resistant to working with lawyers and doing the required paperwork to support your claim.
 You have other concerns to attend to than dealing with such issues.
 Therefore, we take this burden out of your hands and allow for you and your family to focus on healing.